nguyensjsu/sp19-281-team-flash/journal.md

 ### X-axis Scaling:
 - X-axis uses an approach of scaling an solution by running multiple identical copies of the application behind a load balancer.
 - It is implemented by cloning our API in multiple EC2 instances and attaching a load balancer to the instances.

+### Y-axis Scaling:
+- Y-axis allows segmentation of teams and ownership of code and data, organizational scalability is increased.
+It focuses on separation of dissimilar functionalities.
+- It is implemented by dividing all the services independently i.e. hosting user, admin, cart and orders as different services on different AWS account.

+### Z-axis Scaling:
+- Z-axis follows the approach of segmentation of similar things.
+It is splitting similar data in different chunks.
+- It is implemented by performing sharding of MongoDB database in all the services.

+## Overview of Application:

+We have deployed our Frontend i.e. User modules and Admin modules on Heroku.Frontend makes request to API Gateway built in AWS account of all the 4 members.
+The API Gateway internally connects to Network Load Balancer which connects to Docker Instances.All microservices run independently of each other and developed using GoLang.All the MongoDB databases are sharded.